Matura: Poland

 as well as at least one subject at "extended level" (poziom rozszerzony).
 These include the above as well as biology, chemistry, geography, social studies, history, history of art, history of music, information technology, physics and astronomy, Latin and Ancient History, philosophy, another modern language, languages of ethnic groups in Poland (Belarusian, Lithuanian, Ukrainian), Kashubian and Lemko.

 Exams in Polish and other languages include both a written paper and an oral examination.

 Results are currently expressed as percentages.
-To pass the matura it is necessary to score at least 30% in each of the three compulsory exams, and from 2023, in at least one "extended level" subject.
+To pass the matura it is necessary to score at least 30% in each of the three compulsory exams.
 The results of the additional exams do not affect whether a student passes, but are usually a factor when applying for higher education places.
 Since the year 2015 the results are expressed not only as percentages, but are also accompanied by percentiles on the Matura certificate.
 This aims to make comparisons between Matura scores from different years fairer.

 The exams are conducted by the Central Examination Board (Centralna Komisja Egzaminacyjna; CKE), assisted by a number of Regional Examination Boards (Okręgowa Komisja Egzaminacyjna; OKE).
 The same bodies also conduct tests for pupils completing primary school.

 A custom associated with the matura is the studniówka, a ball organized for students and their teachers approximately one hundred days before the examinations begin.
 Following a popular superstition, candidates (particularly female ones) wear red underwear at the ball, and then wear the same items for the exam itself, to bring luck.

-In Serbia
+Serbia

 Matura (državna matura) is an obligatory exam at the end of primary school and high school.
-The exam taken at the end of primary school is called Mala matura (Minor) while the one at the end of high school is called Velika matura (Major).
+The exam taken at the end of primary school is called Mala matura (Minor matura) while the one at the end of high school is called Velika matura (Major matura).

 For Mala matura there are three exams: